-To increase opportunities for homeownership, the City will identify objective design standards and create a ministerial process by which a single-family or agriculture zoned lot can be subdivided to accommodate additional single-family units.
-This will maintain the City's existing single-family character while creating new options for those entering the housing market and increasing opportunities for fee-simple type of ownership.
+To increase single-family housing opportunities for homeownership, the City will identify objective design standards and create a streamlined ministerial process by which a single-family or agriculture zoned lot can be subdivided to accommodate additional single-family units.
+This will maintain the City's existing single-family character while increasing creating new housing capacity options for those entering the housing market and increasing opportunities for fee-simple type of ownership.
 (SB 9, 2022)

-Objective/Timeframe(s) Identify opportunities to reduce lot size minimums, allow for flag lot configuration and maximum floor area ratios by Spring 2023.
-Amend the Zoning Code to allow for a process to ministerially permit lot splits for additional single-family units by Sumer 2026.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4, 3.3
+Objective/ Timeframe (s) Identify opportunities to reduce lot size minimums, allow for flag lot configuration and maximum floor area ratios by Spring 2023.
+Review Amend the Zoning Code to explore opportunities for new or revised processes allow for a process to ministerially permit lot splits for additional single-family units by Sumer 2026.

+Timeframe Middle-term

+Responsible Agency Community Development Department

+Funding Sources General

+Relevant Policies 2.1, 2.2, 2.4, 3.3